-- Down-converting to baseband at the receiver side and extracting the information carrying Iand Q-components of the received distorted and noisy OFDM signal. - Sampling the received I- and Q-components (A/D conversion). - Using the size-N DFT (Discrete Fourier Transform) to obtain the received noisy and distorted signal point at each sub-carrier frequency.
-A relatively low value of the sampling frequency is here assumed.
-Section 7:
+- Frequency down-conversion to baseband at the receiver side and extracting the information carrying I- and Q-components of the received distorted and noisy OFDM signal. - Sampling the received I- and Q-components (A/D conversion), and removal of the CP. - Using the size-N DFT (Discrete Fourier Transform) to obtain the K received distorted and noisy signal points.

-• An alternative modulator implementation using a higher sampling frequency.
+• An alternative transmitter implementation.
+If the same K and f{Δ} as in sections 2-4 are used, then this alternative implementation requires a higher sampling frequency.
 The description given here is to a large extent influenced by the description in ref.
 [2].
-Section 8: